chingu-voyages/Handbook/docs/guides/voyage/voyage.md

     </tr>
     <tr>
       <td><strong>Data Scientist</strong></td>
-      <td>Data Scientists help the team to add value to the project by using advanced data analysis and/or ML to create dashboards and data visualizations based on data captured by the application.</td>
+      <td>Data Scientists use their skills to perform deep analysis and visualization of data in Data Science specfic projects.
+This includes all forms of Data Science including analytics, machine learning, and deep learning.</td>
     </tr>
     <tr>
       <td><strong>Voyage Guide</strong></td>